dBenf/Mini-Python-Project-/README.md

 # Mini-Python-Project-
-Some Python project for entertainmente
+This repository contains some of my Python project developed for chill

+- [Python Quiz](/Python Quiz/): a simple Python quiz with some default questions;